mvolkmann/blog/src/oci-smalltalk-article.md

 When the caret (`^`) character appears at the beginning of a statement within a method, it returns the value of the expression that follows from the method.
-When the preference "Show ST-80 Assigments" is selected, the caret character is rendered as an up pointing arrow.
+If the preference "Show ST-80 Assignments" is selected, the caret character is rendered as an up pointing arrow.

-The `average` method returns the result of sending the message `mean` to `self` which is the `Collection` instance.
+The `average` method returns the result of sending the message `mean` to `self`, which is a `Collection` instance.
 Double-click "mean" to select it and press cmd-b to "Browse it".
-This opens a new window that shows the method implementation which returns the result of divding `self sum` by `self size`.
+This opens a new window that shows the method implementation, which returns the result of divding `self sum` by `self size`.

 <img alt="Cuis Smalltalk Array average"